GeosoftInc/gxpy/README.md

 [GX Developer Python API Reference](https://geosoftinc.github.io/gxpy/9.2/python/index.html)

-Also see the [Geosoft Inc . organization on Github](https://github.com/GeosoftInc) for the other programming language specific repos.
+Also see the [Geosoft Inc. organization on Github](https://github.com/GeosoftInc) for the other programming language specific repos.

 License
 -------